MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Image-Save-Methods.md

 ---
-Description: 'This topic lists the Save methods of the Image class.
-For a complete list of methods for the Image class, see Image Methods.' ms.assetid: 'ea264188-3c39-4f00-84f3-114c81a5642e'
+Description: This topic lists the Save methods of the Image class.
+For a complete list of methods for the Image class, see Image Methods. ms.assetid: ea264188-3c39-4f00-84f3-114c81a5642e
-title: 'Image.Save methods'
+title: Image.Save methods
+ms.date: 07/02/2019
 ---

 # Image.Save methods